BBQtime/HNSCC-ct-pet-tumor-segmentation/README.md

-# PET Normalizations to Improve Deep Learning Auto-Segmentation of Head and Neck Tumors in 3D PET/CT and Various Attempts at Patient Outcome Prediction
+# PET/CT Head and Neck tumor auto-segmentation

 This is a repository for competition of MICCAI 2021: HECKTOR - head and neck gross tumor volume(GTV) segmentation.
+### PET Normalizations to Improve Deep Learning Auto-Segmentation of Head and Neck Tumors in 3D PET/CT and Various Attempts at Patient Outcome Prediction

 ![](Figure2.png)